21F0rc3/sl-api/README.md

   <h3 align="center">Smart Lion API</h3>

   <p align="center">
-    A Flutter project to integrate an IoT system on the disposal of used kitchen oil.
+    A GO API to integrate an IoT system on the disposal of used kitchen oil.
     <br />
     <a href="https://github.com/21F0rc3/sl-api/"><strong>Explore the docs »</strong></a>
     <br />